 - (-)0.41667% each month that exceeds 36 months

-There are a couple of other parting thoughts about Social Security spousal benefits that are important to note.
-First, you can’t claim your spousal benefit until your spouse files (unless you’re divorced).
-Second, it’s important that you get this benefit right the first time.
+As a parting thought, it’s important that you get this benefit right the first time.
 If you file early, you generally don’t get a second chance.

 While the rules for spousal benefit entitlement are pretty easy, you may still have a few questions regarding your particular situation.
 If that’s the case, feel free to contact me to schedule an appointment.
 It’s important to get Social Security spousal benefits right – the first time.